 - Another great Chase personal card is the Chase Freedom Unlimited.
 It’s technically a cash back card, but is also part of Chase Ultimate Rewards.
 Used in concert with Ink or one of the Sapphire cards it earns 1.5 pts/$ on all purchases.

-* Full disclosure: I'll get a referral bonus if you use the links above.
+* Full disclosure: I’ll get a referral bonus if you use some of the links above.
 I would recommend these same cards without the bonus but please use if you found these posts helpful.

 New Card Workflow